Our Lawyers Fight For Full and Fair Compensation After Car Accidents

 Texting while driving is reckless, dangerous and can lead to serious motor vehicle accidents

 , injuries and death.
-If you or a loved one has been injured as a result of texting, it is important to contact a lawyer and learn your rights for seeking compensation.
-For a free legal consultation, contact our attorneys at 800-379-1244 or use our contact form
+It is against the law in Massachusetts and if you or a loved one has been injured as a result of texting while driving, you should pause.
+Contact a lawyer and learn your rights for seeking compensation for your medical expenses and other financial losses.

 In 2010, Massachusetts passed the Safe Driving Law and became the 29th state to ban texting while driving.
 The law bans drivers from manually composing, sending or reading an electronic message while operating a motor vehicle.
 The ban covers phones, handheld electronic devices, iPads, tablets and laptop computers.
 The law prohibits these actions while operators are actively driving and when they are stopped at traffic lights.

-.
+and serious or catastrophic injuries.
 In 2009, a study out of Virginia Tech Transportation Institute (VTTI) reported that when drivers text, they are 23 times more likely to have an accident.
 Every time a driver sends or receives a text, their eyes leave the road for an average of 4.6 seconds, according to the VTTI.
 For a driver traveling 55 mph, that would be the distance of a football field.

-Our Results for Clients in Motor Vehicle Accident Cases
+Our Results in Motor Vehicle Accident Cases

 The lawyers at Breakstone, White & Gluck, P.C., of Boston have over 100 years combined experience handling car accident